atutor/ATutor/docs/themes/themes_readme.txt

 about PHP to create a theme; most of the syntax if straight forward and uses mostly if-statements and foreach-loops.
 For additional information on PHP check out: php.net .

-The theme files contain variables which look like $tmpl_[something].
+The theme files contain variables which look like $this->[something].
 Those variables get set by ATutor and may contain simple text or in some cases arrays (or vectors) of text.

 The first theme files that should be created are the header.tmpl.php, footer.tmpl.php and